PushpankDhruw/TypeRush/README.md

 - **Leaderboard**: Add a leaderboard to make it more competitive.
 - **Your Own Texts**: Let you practice with whatever text you want.
+- **More Stats**: Offer deta
+-
-- **More Stats**: Offer detailed stats to show how you're improving over time.
+- iled stats to show how you're improving over time.
 - **User Accounts**: Make accounts so you can pick up where you left off on any device.

 ## 🐞 Issues